devomil/Vault-New/README.md

 ### Key Achievements
 - **12 Production-Ready Microservices**: All core and advanced services implemented with comprehensive testing
+- **Complete UI Application**: Modern React frontend with all features integrated
 - **Database**: 15 tables with proper tenant isolation and RLS policies
 - **Testing**: Comprehensive test suite with 200+ tests and 100% pass rate for completed services
 - **Frontend**: Complete React admin dashboard with modern UI